-Here is a run down of an average Chipotle order:
+Here is a nutritional breakdown of an average Chipotle order:

 - White rice is 210 calories and 40 carbs.
 This is not a good choice.
 I would avoid all rice.